Snohomish, Washington: History

-The Great Depression was not acutely felt in Snohomish due to its economy being mostly agrarian with many family farms.
-One of the town's largest employers, Bickford Ford, was founded in 1934 by Lawrence Bickford; the dealership flourished in a period when many auto dealerships failed.
-The 1930s brought Snohomish national notice as the hometown of baseball great Earl Averill, the first Washingtonian elected to the Baseball Hall of Fame.
+The Great Depression was not acutely felt in Snohomish due to its primarily agrarian economy.
+One of the area's largest employers, the Bickford Ford car dealership, was founded in 1934 and flourished.
+The 1930s brought Snohomish national notice as the hometown of baseball star Earl Averill, the first Washingtonian elected to the Baseball Hall of Fame.
 Averill played from 1929 to 1941, mostly with the Cleveland Indians.
+An airport, named Harvey Airfield, was built south of downtown Snohomish by a local family and remains privately operated.